kelsiesmurphy/codeclan_projects/week_01/week_review.md

 ## Week 1 of CodeClan in review

-My first week at CodeClan was a blast, with a primary focus on Python.
+My first week at CodeClan was incredible, with a primary focus on Python.
 The days breakdowns were as follows:

 | Day | Concepts covered |
 | ----------- | ----------- |